cychenyin/windmill/docs/migration.rst

 -----------------

 * The concept of "standalone mode" is gone.
-For ``standalone=True``, use :class:`~apscheduler.schedulers.blocking.BlockingScheduler` instead, and for ``standalone=False``, use :class:`~apscheduler.schedulers.background.BackgroundScheduler`.
+For ``standalone=True``, use :class:`~windmill.schedulers.blocking.BlockingScheduler` instead, and for ``standalone=False``, use :class:`~windmill.schedulers.background.BackgroundScheduler`.
 BackgroundScheduler matches the old default semantics.
-* Job defaults (like ``misfire_grace_time`` and ``coalesce``) must now be passed in a dictionary as the ``job_defaults`` option to :meth:`~apscheduler.schedulers.base.BaseScheduler.configure`.
+* Job defaults (like ``misfire_grace_time`` and ``coalesce``) must now be passed in a dictionary as the ``job_defaults`` option to :meth:`~windmill.schedulers.base.BaseScheduler.configure`.
 When supplying an ini-style configuration as the first argument, they will need a corresponding ``job_defaults.`` prefix.
 * The configuration key prefix for job stores was changed from ``jobstore.`` to ``jobstores.`` to match the dict-style configuration better.